yasen-yankov/ios-docs/Guides/Chart/Axes/chart-categoric.md

 ##Overview##

-TKChart uses Categorical axes to plot data that contains categorical values.
+TKChart uses Categoric axes to plot data that contains categoric values.
 The axis is valid only in the context of Cartesian series.
 It also introduces several important properties:

 - **majorTickInterval** - defines an interval among major axis ticks.